Simphiwekona/frontend/README.md

 # Employee Management App - Frontend

+## Note: The Employee Management App frontend won't function properly without a running instance of the associated Spring Boot backend.
+Please ensure that the backend is running before using the frontend.

 ## Overview

 Welcome to the Employee Management App frontend!
 This application is designed to capture and display information about employees in a user-friendly interface.
 The frontend is built using HTML, CSS, JavaScript, and Bootstrap for styling.